Nothing (company): Ear (stick)

-Ear (stick) is a pair of earbuds Nothing released on November 4th, 2022.
+Ear (stick) is a pair of earbuds Nothing released on 4 November 2022.
 It is the second part of the Ear family and a lower tier version of Ear (1), and does not include noise cancellation, transparency mode, or wireless charging.
 Ear (stick) launched at a price of $99.

 Ear (2)

 In March 2023, Nothing announced the release of their second-generation earbuds, the Nothing Ear (2).
-This new earphone is said to support the LHDC 5.0 low latency HD audio codec and will come equipped with 11.6 mm speakers, similar to its predecessor.
-The earbuds are scheduled to be launched or released on March 22, 2023.
+These new earphones support the LHDC 5.0 low latency HD audio codec and come equipped with 11.6 mm speakers, similar to its predecessor.
+The earbuds were launched on 22 March 2023.

+Ear

+Nothing Ear is a 2024 refresh of the Nothing Ear (2), offering improved features over the Nothing Ear (2), particularly in battery life and sound quality.

+Ear (3)

+In September 2025 Nothing announced the Nothing Ear (3), with a new Aluminium case and Inbuilt Microphone for calls and voice notes.

+Ear (a)

+The Nothing Ear (a) earbuds, introduced as a more budget-friendly option, retain many of the core features of the premium Nothing Ear model, such as active noise cancellation (ANC) and clear sound quality.
+They use traditional polymer drivers, unlike the pricier ceramic drivers in the main Ear line, but still deliver solid audio performance across a wide range of genres.
+The Ear (a) also has a longer battery life, achieving about 5.5 hours with ANC on compared to 5.2 hours in the higher-end model.
+Despite a less powerful chipset, the Ear (a) provides a reliable user experience, offering customizable touch controls, in-ear detection, and similar levels of noise cancellation (up to 50 dB).